w3ngm0/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Defined Colors and Their Location:**

      1. Which colors are defined and in which class(s)?
-        > Two colours are defined in both Happy and Sad classes.
-YELLOW and BLANK.
+        > Yellow is defined for Happy class.
+Blue is defined in Sad class.
+Red is defined
+        > for Anger class and Green is defined in Sick class.
      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
         > These variables are known as Tuples and they are represented and held in RGB
         > values.
-Tuples are immutable (non-changeable) hence we cannot change the values of
+Tuples are immutable (non-changeable) hence the colour does not change
-        > the colours.
+        > while one emotion is running.
      3. Add the color blue to the appropriate class using the appropriate format and values.
         > Blue has the RGB value of (0, 0, 255)

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
-        > The colour variables are used in the Smiley, Happy and Sad classes.
+        > Happy and Sad classes.

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > Easiest way to change the colour would be by assigning Y as self.GREEN (Y = self.GREEN)
+     > Easiest way to change the colour would be by rewriting or overwrite the YELLOW value
+     > in smiley.py with RGB value for GREEN.

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: